 First-Year to Sophomore Retention Rate

 The retention rate measures the First-Time-In-College (FTIC) entering Freshman cohort into their second year.
 This data is reported to IPEDS every year.
-Below are the three most recent cohorts.
+Below are the four most recent cohorts.

 Further years found: First-Year to Sophomore Retention Rate

 Degrees awarded follows the Academic Year (July 1 through June 30).
 This data is reported to IPEDS annually.